MEDIA & ONLINE POLICY

 Supporting policies.

-In uncompromisingly following the Everyone is God mission statement and solving all the issues we have in our media and online environment, we as humans have to re-educate ourselves, change our priorities, who we are, and what we believe is the correct course of action.
-Only then can we make the fundamental changes in our society, which solve the problems, and fulfil our dreams.
-Education is key in this process, and our policy is to provide this education throughout all stages of schooling, and throughout all of adult life.
+In uncompromisingly following Our Mission Statement and solving all the issues we have in our media and online environment, we have to re-educate ourselves, change our priorities, who we are, and what we believe is the correct course of action.
+Only then can we make the fundamental changes in our society, which solve our problems, and fulfil our dreams.
+Education is key in this process, and our policy is to provide this education throughout all stages of parenting, schooling, and throughout all of adult life.
 This is so that everyone has a clear understanding of exactly what solves the problems, and feels united in the solution.
-This education starts here, and an understanding of all the supporting policies below is essential in order for our Media & Online Policy to work.

 Witten by Marcus white © 2024, updated 15-5-2024.